susom/proj_myphd/README.md

 Stanford University, Andrew Martin and Jae Lee

 ## Purpose
-ProjMyPHD is a project-specific EM used to grab the 'next' matching record from an external project and return values back to the main project.
+ProjMyPHD is a project-specific EM used to grab the 'next' matching key from an external key project and return values back to the main project.
 It is similar to how REDCap's allocation-based randomization works.
 This EM was motivated by multiple projects:
 - A giftcard project that uses similar logic to pull the next available, unused electronic giftcard when someone completes some surveys
 - A secure mobile app project where eligible participants were emailed a binary activation key to link a mobile app to their research profile.
 This EM grabs the next key from a external project full of keys and then issues the key to a participant via an alert.